The crowns, when cemented into place, fully encase the entire visible portion of a tooth that lies at and above the gum line.

-- Metals used in crowns include gold alloy, other alloys (for example, palladium), or a base-metal alloy (for example, nickel or chromium).
+- Metals used in crowns include alloys that have a high content of gold or platinum, or base-metal alloys (for example, cobalt- chromium and nickel-chromium alloys).
 Metal crowns withstand biting and chewing forces well and probably last the longest in terms of wear down.
 Also, metal crowns rarely chip or break.
 The metallic color is the main drawback.
 Metal crowns are a good choice for out-of-sight molars.

 - Porcelain-fused-to-metal dental crowns can be color matched to your adjacent teeth (unlike the metallic crowns).
 However, more wearing to the opposing teeth occurs with this crown type compared with metal or resin crowns.
 The crown's porcelain portion can also chip or break off.
 Next to all-ceramic crowns, porcelain-fused-to-metal crowns look most like normal teeth.
 However, sometimes the metal underlying the crown's porcelain can show through as a dark line, especially at the gum line and even more so if your gums recede.
 These crowns can be a good choice for front or back teeth as well as long bridges where the metal is needed for strength.

 - All-ceramic or all-porcelain dental crowns provide better natural color match than any other crown type and may be more suitable for people with metal allergies.
-All-ceramic crowns are a good choice for front teeth.
+All-ceramic crowns can be used for front and back teeth.

 - Temporary versus permanent.
 Temporary crowns can be made in your dentist's office, whereas most permanent crowns are made in a dental laboratory.
-Temporary crowns are made of acrylic or stainless steel and can be used as a temporary restoration until a permanent crown is constructed by a lab.
+Typically, temporary crowns are made of an acrylic-based material or stainless steel and can be used as a temporary restoration until a permanent crown is constructed by a lab.

 What Steps Are Involved in Preparing a Tooth for a Crown?